Open Door Gallery

 One of the most important priorities at the Worcester Art Museum is to increase accessibility so that community members of all abilities can discover the joy of connecting with art at the Museum.
-An exciting partnership with VSA Massachusetts, an affiliate of the Seven Hills Foundation, includes a designated gallery space for artists with disabilities.
-Called the Open Door Gallery at the Worcester Art Museum this bright area, overlooking the Stoddard Garden Courtyard from the Higgins Education Wing, provides a meaningful opportunity for these artists to show their works.
-As part of the VSA Massachusetts/WAM partnership, participants also frequently visit the Museum galleries, where they find inspiration and connect further with the ideas and images from over 50 centuries of creative expression.
+An exciting partnership with Open Door Arts, an affiliate of the Seven Hills Foundation, includes a designated gallery space for artists with disabilities.
+Called Open Door Gallery at the Worcester Art Museum this bright area, overlooking the Stoddard Garden Courtyard from the Higgins Education Wing, provides a meaningful opportunity for these artists to show their works.
+As part of the ODA/WAM partnership, participants also frequently visit the Museum galleries, where they find inspiration and connect further with the ideas and images from over 50 centuries of creative expression.
 Increasing accessibility for people with disabilities increases accessibility and understanding for everyone.
-We are proud to have VSA Massachusetts as part of the Worcester Art Museum family.
+We are proud to have Open Door Arts as part of the Worcester Art Museum family.

 The Open Door Gallery at the Worcester Art Museum is open 7 days a week from 9am to 4pm (except holidays).
 Admission is free.